 - 1. What activity is the company going to have? - 2.
 Where is the activity going to be held? - 3.
 Who is going to provide the transportation? - 4.
 Do you think team building is important?
-Why?
-Why not?
+Why or why not?

 Making Arrangements